 The California Consumer Privacy Act (CCPA) (as amended by the California Privacy Rights Act [CPRA]) is a wide-ranging privacy and data protection law with compliance consequences for a broad line of business types.
 Similar to the European Union’s GDPR, the CCPA has an extraterritorial scope and applies to many companies that are not physically located in California.
-Enacted in 2018 and in effect from a compliance perspective since 2020, the CCPA imposes requirements that include specific privacy notices, such as via a privacy policy, implementation of data processing agreements (DPAs) with service providers, among others, honoring privacy rights of consumers such as DSARs, and conducting privacy impact assessments.
+Enacted in 2018 and in effect from a compliance perspective since 2020, the CCPA imposes requirements that include specific privacy notices, such as via a privacy policy, implementation of data processing agreements (DPAs) with service providers, among others, honoring privacy rights of consumers, such as DSARs, and conducting privacy impact assessments.
 The law is regularly amended, such as the addition of protections for neural data under the umbrella of “sensitive” personal information.

 CCPA Law Services We Offer